Showroom Camera

 Generally speaking, users shouldn't have to worry about how this procedural

-animation works as it is an implementation detail of the ShowroomCamera
+animation works as it is an implementation detail of the ShowroomCamera.
+The

 how far in front of the camera what the camera's "focused on" is.
 For example,